Everything You Need To Know About Mouse Poop

 How is mouse poop shaped?

-Mouse poop is brown or black, and it is small.
-The average size is like a grain of rice, and it is found in piles.
+Mouse poop looks like small pellets.
+The average size is like a grain of rice, and droppings are typically scattered along their travel paths, near food sources, and in nesting areas.
 Mouse droppings are usually about a fourth of an inch and spindle-shaped.
 If you look closely, you'll notice that they are fat in the middle and taper to a point.
 Many times, they will also bend in an arch.

 What color is mouse poop?